moiatgit/rustbook/src/ch02-00-guessing-game-tutorial.md

 {{#rustdoc_include ../listings/ch02-guessing-game-tutorial/listing-02-05/src/main.rs:here}}
 ```

-<span class="caption">Listing 2-5: Ignoring a non-number guess and asking for
+<span class="caption">Llistat 2-5: Ignoring a non-number guess and asking for
 another guess instead of crashing the program</span>

 We switch from an `expect` call to a `match` expression to move from crashing